I keep all of these remedies in my natural medicine cabinet so that everything is organized and ready to use.

 - If digestive: Use digestive tincture as needed (up to 30 drops) for relief of nausea, stomach pain or other digestive problems.
 Diffuse peppermint (for adults and older kids) as needed.
 Give activated charcoal in capsules or mixed into water as needed.

-- If Skin problem: Clean well and use herbal salve as needed until better.
+- If skin problem: Clean well and use herbal salve as needed until better.
+(Suspect hand, foot, and mouth disease?
+See this post.)

 - Magnesium Bath: Warm/hot bath for body aches, fever and relaxation.
 Add 1 cup magnesium flakes or epsom salts to bath and soak as long as desired.